EnlitHamster/pcompiler-lft/README.md

-# pcompiler-lft
+# P Language compiler
-P Compiler developped for FLT exam
+This project is a compiler for the P language developped during the Formal Languages & Translators course @ University of Turin 2018/2019.